We tested all the most popular UHS-I and UHS-II memory cards in the Canon EOS R to see which cards performed the best in-camera.

 The Canon EOS R is no slouch when it comes to data output.
-With 8fps continuous burst shooting speeds the Canon R can produce a RAW image data stream of more than 250Mbps and it doesn’t stop there.
-Video specs are very data-heavy with 4k video having an output of 480Mbps and 1080p video has 180Mbps.
+With 8fps continuous burst shooting speeds, the Canon R can produce a RAW image data stream of more than 250Mbps, and it doesn’t stop there.
+Video specs are very data-heavy, with 4 K video having an output of 480Mbps and 1080p video having 180Mbps.

 The Canon EOS R has a single card slot that supports UHS-II memory cards of any capacity.

-To get the best performance out of the Canon EOS R, you will need UHS-II memory cards.
+You will need UHS-II memory cards to get the best performance out of the Canon EOS R.

-While the v90 memory cards are the best for clearing the buffer quickly, the slower v60 cards are great for shooting video since they still offer enough performance for 4k capture, but they come in at a significantly more affordable price.
+While the V90 memory cards are best for clearing the buffer quickly, the slower V60 cards are great for shooting video since they still offer enough performance for 4 K capture while being significantly more affordable.

 Card Name | In-Camera Speed (EOS R) | See Price |